spatialos/online-services/docs/quickstart.md

 You can review the plan by running `terraform show "my_plan"`.

 Once you're ready to deploy, run `terraform apply "my_plan"`.
 This will take a few minutes.
-Once it's done, Terraform will print any output variables we defined in the configuration; in our case, that's the host IP of the new Redis instance.
-Make a note of it - we'll need it later.
+Once it's done, Terraform will print any output variables we defined in the configuration; in our case, that's the host IP of the new Redis instance, and our three new static IPs.
+Make a note of them - we'll need them later.
 Or you can view outputs again by running `terraform output`.

 If you look at your Cloud Console, you'll see we've now got a GKE cluster and a MemoryStore instance to work with.
 Now we just need something to run on them.